 - Daily Scrum is not a problem-solving meeting; it’s about identifying a problem.
-Many teams book time right after the Daily Scrum to discuss outstanding issues and work on resolution.
+Many teams book time right after the Daily Scrum Meeting to discuss outstanding issues and work on resolution.

 - Use the Fist to Five method.
 It helps measure the team’s level of confidence that the Sprint Goal will be achieved and gives a great insight if something has gone wrong.
-This Daily Scrum tip also works well for the Sprint Retrospective.
+This Daily Scrum Meeting tip also works well for the Sprint Retrospective.

 Remember, that Daily Scrum is a key inspect and adapt meeting during the Sprint.